gwallison/open-FF/README.txt

 county, we assume they are wrong and use the center of the county as the georeference.

 ******  open-FF  Version explanation ******

+Version 7: Data downloaded from FracFocus on July 31, 2020.
+TradeName added to exported data.

+Version 6: Save data tables in pickled form into results section so that it may be exported to other projects.

 Version 5: Data downloaded from FracFocus on May 14, 2020.
 No other changes.